aelliotatemboticsdotcom/telegraf-tick-k8s/README.md

 This deployment is simple and just meant to get the tick stack up and running quickly with a LB front-end
 All the persistent volumes use local storage and require about 30GB to work correctly.

+You'll need the following directories (on each k8s host) created if you're using local storage:
+/mnt/data
+/mnt/kap
+/mnt/chrono

 It's based on this deployment:
 https://vinta.ws/code/deploy-tick-stack-on-kubernetes-telegraf-influxdb-chronograf-and-kapacitor.html